Silent Old Mtns: Velvet Raccoon (2012)

 In summer 2012 Silent Old Mtns began touring heavily to support Velvet Racoon, and were featured in a live performance and interview on The Blue Plate Special Radio Show in Knoxville TN.
 Between touring schedules, they were also invited to serve as the house band for the Maryland Ensemble Theatre's original production, The All New Grand Ole Hee Haw Hootenanny Howdown Jamboree.
 Members of the band were featured in sketches and other musical routines.
-The show ran for 16 performances and was well received, earning 4 out of 5 stars from dcmetrotheaterarts.com.
+The show ran for 16 performances and was well received, earning 4 out of 5 stars from [dcmetrotheaterarts.com].

 During this time Joe Jalette was added as the band's first lead guitarist.
 In a 2013 interview Pat Acuña was quoted as saying, "I can't believe we played this long without Joe.
 It's such a gaping hole in the music when we perform without him, and it blows my mind that we got to the point we have without that dynamic."

-In a January 2013 interview with Sweet Tea Pumpkin Pie the band confirmed they would be entering the studio to work on their second record with producer Matt Cramer.
+In a January 2013 interview with Sweet Tea Pumpkin Pie, the band confirmed they would be entering the studio to work on their second record with producer Matt Cramer.
 This album was ultimately never released, as the band broke up during recording.
 The only song from this track list ever released was the lead single "Beautiful Animal", it was recorded live and is available via Daytrotter.
-During a sneak preview of the track Gorilla Magazine's Andrew Bailey described the new song: "Although it isn't the final mix, the new song represents a leap forward in the method of capturing the band's live signature.
+During a sneak preview of the track Gorilla Magazines Andrew Bailey described the new song: "Although it isn't the final mix, the new song represents a leap forward in the method of capturing the band's live signature.
 The sound is fuller and the playback more closely resemble what you'd get from a stage show versus the polish of a studio."
 Though he is featured on Beautiful Animals, Steve Younkins announced his departure from the band during this time.

 In March 2013 Silent Old Mtns partnered with Daytrotter Studios in Rock Island, IL to stream a live performance via the Daytrotter website.
 The session was recorded to tape and was released in June 2013.
 Shortly after this performance, touring member Colin Shultzaberger was named as the Mtns' new full-time bassist.